emic/XMLPaste/README.md

 License
 -----
-This software is distributed under MIT License.
+This software is distributed under the MIT License.